Ian Hart

-Ian Davies (born 8 October 1964), better known by his stage name Ian Hart, is an English actor.
-His most notable roles have been in One Summer (1983), Backbeat (1994), Land and Freedom and Nothing Personal (1995), Michael Collins (1996), Liam (2000), as Professor Quirrell in Harry Potter and the Philosopher's Stone (2001), as Ludwig van Beethoven in Eroica (2003), My Mad Fat Diary (2013–2015), as Father Beocca in The Last Kingdom (2015–2020), and as Carl in The Responder (2022).
+Ian Davies (born 8 October 1964), known professionally as Ian Hart, is an English actor.
+His most notable screen roles have been in One Summer (1983), Land and Freedom (1995), Nothing Personal (also 1995), Michael Collins (1996), Liam (2000), as Professor Quirrell in Harry Potter and the Philosopher's Stone (2001), as Ludwig van Beethoven in Eroica (2003), as Brian Keenan in Blind Flight (also 2003), as Kester Gill on My Mad Fat Diary (2013–15), as Father Beocca on The Last Kingdom (2015–20), and as Carl on The Responder (2022).
+He is also known for playing musician John Lennon in multiple productions, including the 1994 biopic Backbeat.

+Hart won the Volpi Cup for Best Supporting Performer for his performance in Nothing Personal.
+He is also a three-time British Independent Film Award nominee and a BAFTA Scotland Award nominee, among other accolades.

 Early life

 Hart was born Ian Davies, in the Knotty Ash district of Liverpool on 8 October 1964.
 He has two siblings and was brought up in an Irish Catholic family.
 He attended Cardinal Heenan Grammar School in Liverpool's West Derby suburb, and was a member of the Everyman Youth Theatre, Liverpool, in his earlier years.
 He studied drama at the now-defunct Mabel Fletcher College of Music and Drama in Liverpool's Wavertree district.